-In excess of three million tonnes of surfactants were produced in Western Europe in 2015.
+More than three million tonnes of surfactants were produced in Western Europe in 2021.

 CESIO was formed in 1974 to contribute to better understanding of surfactants and the many different ways in which they contribute to economic development and quality of life, and to address specific issues relating to human health and the environment in order to sustain their beneficial contribution to society.